iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 - Provide a better developer experience due to better feedback / integration, you have everything in one place: GitHub.
 - Enforce code quality before merging a PR.
 - Ensure reliability by requiring successfully executed test suites.

+### Downsides

+Of course with every approach there are downsides.
+These are the two biggest downsides I think are important to mention:
+- The "zero-configuration" integration from Vercel provides more features out of the box, you will have to integrate those manually.
+Such as Preview comments updates.
+- There is definitely some time investment involved when setting up your own pipelines in Github Actions, for smaller hobby projects this might be too much.

 ### Create your own plan